Skip to main content

 Multi-agent platforms

-You can run multiple specialized agents across different inboxes, each with its own agentId and state.
+You can run multiple specialized agents across different inboxes, each with its own agentId and memory.
 Use namespaces to group an agent’s inboxes together.
 For example, a platform with a support agent, a billing agent, and a sales agent might look like:

 // Each agent has its own namespace for isolation